 The historic centre is where the action is.
 It’s a bit pricier, but you’ll be steps away from the main sights.

-We love the Patershol neighbourhood – it’s full of cute restaurants and has a real local feel.
+We love the Patershol neighbourhood – it’s full of decent-looking restaurants and has a real local feel.

 If you’re on a budget, look at areas like Sint-Pieters or Muide.
 They’re a bit further out but still well-connected.